 Durability – You want a grinder that will last long.
-Pick grinders that are made of stainless steel, wood and that don’t have many glass parts.
-Also, go for a grinder with a sturdy construction.
+Pick grinders that are made of stainless steel, wood, and ones that don’t have many glass parts.
+Also, go for a grinder with sturdy construction.
 You don’t want flimsy parts, after all.

 Portability – Grinders smaller in size and with removable parts are usually the most portable ones.
-Also, stainless steel grinders are more likely to ‘survive’ on a travel because they’re more durable.
+Also, stainless steel grinders are more likely to ‘survive’ a trip because they’re more durable.